Tcavalieri/ML_code/README.md

 the main file for executing the pipeline is named program.py

-I also contain a set of data for testing purposes.
+It also contain a set of data for testing purposes.

 (to be uptdated)